dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

 ## Example:

 The below code examples loosely describe an application that processes orders.
 In the examples, there is an order processing service which has a Dapr sidecar.
-The order processing service uses Dapr to get the configuration from redis configuration store.
+The order processing service uses Dapr to retrieve the configuration from a Redis configuration store.

 <img src="/images/building-block-configuration-example.png" width=1000 alt="Diagram showing get configuration of example service">